CASA Community Autism Support and Advice

 CASA is a support and information service for autistic adults throughout Gloucestershire.
 CASA is for all autistic adults in Gloucestershire, and their families, friends, and support networks.
 The service is commissioned by Gloucestershire County Council.

 We provide groups, drop-ins, information, peer support, one-to-one support, and resources (see below for a list of these).
 Our drop-ins and groups are open to people who have an autism diagnosis and people without an official diagnosis.
 You can just turn up at our groups and drop-ins, no booking required.
-We currently run drop-ins in Gloucester, Cheltenham, Tewkesbury, Cinderford, and two online groups.
-To find out exactly where and when they take place, see the weekly reminders on our Instagram and Facebook pages.
+We currently run drop-ins in Gloucester, Cheltenham, Tewkesbury, and Cinderford, plus a Young Autistic Adults 18-25 Friendship Group, and two online groups.
+To find out exactly where and when they take place, see the weekly reminders on our Instagram and Facebook pages, and they are also listed in our Drop-in Booklet.

 For individual support you can self-refer by phone on 01452 317460, or download and fill in our self-referral form (.docx file).